About MCS

 The School is organised into straight year levels and is contemporary in its approach to educating our students who learn in an environment that is conducive to preparing them for a rapidly changing world that demands technological capacity and intelligence, heightened interpersonal skills, significant emotional intelligence, resiliency and strong literacy and numeracy skills.
 Teams of teachers plan together, instruct, assess, and moderate student work, then feedback to students to support personalising their learning.
 Teacher quality is crucial for optimal student outcomes and so our energies are directed towards coaching and capacity building of our teaching staff.

-All learning spaces have a range of digital devices including interactive whiteboards, notebook computers, desktop computers and iPads.
-The School also offers a range of engaging activities to its students including camps from Year 2 to Year 6, excursions and incursions, a school theatre production, a coding club, a chess club, dancing and a learn to swim program.
+All learning spaces have a range of digital devices including interactive screens, chromebook computers, desktop computers and iPads.
+The School also offers a range of engaging activities to its students including camps from Year 3 to Year 6, excursions and incursions, a whole school theatre production, a coding club, a chess club, dancing and a learn to swim program.

 The school is particularly proud of its progressive approach to educating students for the 21st century.
 The school leadership and staff of professional educators are intentional and purposeful in pursuing the optimal learning experiences for each student and as such, seek to provide all children with instruction that is personalised, contemporary, research-based, evidence-based and technologically rich.